london-biohackers/biohackspace-sops/README.md

 Phrasing Styleguide
 -------------------

-"containment level 1" abreviated to "CL1".
+"containment level 1" abbreviated to "CL1".

 The lab is referred to always as the "London Biohackspace Biolab" or "BioLab".